tobbe8808/javascript-p2/README.md

 The twitter background is in Rebeccapurple color.<br>
 The text is Limegreen.<br>
-On hover it turns limegreen as in picture below.<br>
+On hover it turns yellow as in picture below.<br>
 font-size used is xx-large.<br>

 ![alt twitterhover](./assets/READMEimages/twitter2.PNG)<br>